About the Board

 - Engineers and Geoscientists British Columbia – 1 director

 - Greater Vancouver Board of Trade – 1 director

 - Law Society of British Columbia – 1 director

 Except for the President & CEO, all directors are independent.
 They have no direct or indirect material relationship with Vancouver Airport Authority or its subsidiaries and are independent of management.
 Our directors are free from any interest, business or other relationship that could, or could reasonably be perceived to, interfere with a director’s ability to exercise independent judgment and act with a view to the best interests of Vancouver Airport Authority.

 Each Nominating Entity has its own nomination process.
 The Nominating Entities may not nominate a person in their employment.
 In addition, persons holding or nominated for an elected office are ineligible.

 The Board ensures that Vancouver Airport Authority proactively engages with our Nominating Entities and other stakeholders.
 To foster positive outreach with the Nominating Entities, nominated directors establish an annual communications plan with their Nominating Entity.
 The process is set out in of our Board Manual and is reviewed annually by the Governance Committee.
 This formal process is supplemented with numerous informal communications.

 The Governance Committee’s mandate also includes a duty to review stakeholder relations.
-This includes an annual review of Vancouver Airport Authority’s Communications Policy, relationship with federal and local governments and relations with our neighbouring communities and business partners.
+This includes an annual review of Vancouver Airport Authority’s Communications Policy, relationships with federal and local governments and relations with our neighbouring communities and business partners.
 Examples of how we account to the community can be found in our Board Manual.
-Numerous examples of community engagement can be found throughout the 2018 YVR Annual & Sustainability Report, available at yvr.ca/2018.
+Numerous examples of community engagement can be found throughout the 2019 YVR Annual & Sustainability Report, available at yvr.ca/2019.